How to give to Cambridge

 If you are a UK taxpayer, you might like to read information about Gift Aid.

 Donate on our website

-You can make a one-off or recurring gift using a credit card or debit card wherever you see the 'Give online' button on this website.
+You can make a one-off or recurring gift using a credit card or debit card or set up a direct debit wherever you see the 'Give online' button.
 We accept Mastercard, Visa and Maestro cards for gifts of more than GBP10.